Menu

 How we teach children to read (including phonics)

-When children start in Nursery, we begin our phonics teaching using Phase 1 of Letters and Sounds.
-This is the building blocks of learning to read where children learn to hear and identify sounds around them, before moving on to hearing sounds within words.
-Our EYFS team support families to develop early reading skills.
 As children move into Reception, we move into Phase 2 of Letters and Sounds.
 We teach phonics using Monster Phonics, which was new to our school in September 2021.
 We continue to move through the phases using Monster Phonics until the end of Year 2.
 For children who require further phonic support in Key Stage 2 and beyond we run phonic interventions.
 We track progress in phonics using a phonics tracker which enables us to ensure that children are acquiring the skills and ability to use phonics to read.

 Every child from Reception to Year 2, and those children in Key Stage Two who require them, are given a phonetically decodable reading book alongside their book banded reading book.
 These reading books are aligned to the phonics that children know and can read using their phonics.
 Children are heard to read regularly in school and books are changed when they have been read and practised at home.